digital-land/dluhc-datasets/README.md

 SPECIFICATION_REPO_URL:       https://github.com/digital-land/specification
 ```

-### DNS

-DNS for this application is managed between Digital Land route 53 and Heroku

-Configuration is managed on Heroku side on the `/apps/dluhc-datasets/settings` page of the dashboard

-Route 53 setup is manged [here](https://github.com/digital-land/digital-land-infrastructure/blob/main/systems/data-design/environments/development.tfvars)

 ## Monitoring

-There is monitoring of the application via Sentry - accessible through the Heroku dashboard page for this application on the
+There is monitoring of the application via Sentry and AWS metrics.
+We could consider adding this to our Uptime monitor too.
-resources tab.

 ## Authentication